krasimir/actml/README.md

 ### Branching your logic

 Obviously we don't have a straight business logic.
 It has branches.
-Dactory has no API specific API for this.
-The recommended solution is the [function as children pattern](https://github.com/krasimir/react-in-patterns/blob/master/book/chapter-4/README.md#function-as-a-children-render-prop):
+Dactory has no API  for this.
+The first solution is the [function as children pattern](https://github.com/krasimir/react-in-patterns/blob/master/book/chapter-4/README.md#function-as-a-children-render-prop):

 ```js
 function MyLogic({ answer }) {